Entrepreneurs are everywhere

-The second principle of the lean startup approach is to start testing the product idea with potential customers.
-This way, you can verify if the product features, pricing, and customer acquisition you have in mind could or couldn't work.
+The second principle of the lean startup approach is to start testing the product idea on potential customers.
+This way, you can verify if the products' features, pricing, and customer acquisition you have in mind will or won't work.

-This point is about building your product in short development cycles - iterations.
+This point is about building your product in short development cycles, also called iterations.

-Let's imagine the initial round of testing your MVP was a great success and you decided to build a complete product.
-However, this could lead you to develop features users don't need - for instance, a premium subscription plan with access to 500 recipes for low-calorie dishes.
+Let's imagine the initial round of testing for your MVP was a great success and you have decided to build a complete product.
+However, this could lead you to develop features users don't really need - for instance, a premium subscription plan with access to 500 recipes for low-calorie dishes.

 Instead, you could use short iterations to see if it's worth investing in that feature.